Particle Production by Time-Varying Dark Energy and the End of Cosmic Expansion: Particle Production Mechanisms

 \subsection{Particle Production Set-Up}

 In this section, we describe how the equations of motion for a quintessence scalar field are affected if it has couplings to light fields that enable the partial conversion of scalar field energy density into relativistic particles that comprise a background of dark radiation, as explored in \cite{DER,cosmology_der}.
-The continuity equations for the scalar field and dark radiation are modified by a friction term:
+We consider couplings such that the continuity equations for the scalar field and dark radiation are modified by the following dissipation term:

 and